Spin-polarized transport in copper-oxide atomic junctions revealed by anomalous shot-noise behavior in presence of the Kondo effect

 and (2) the relative contribution of the two channels, captured by the transmission ratio

-By adjusting $SP$ and $R$, the model quantitatively reproduces the measured excess noise versus bias for all contacts, as explicitly shown by the red line in Fig. \ref{fig:noise_model} (b).
-The corresponding transmission functions underlying the 2CM for $SP=100\%$ and $R=3.13$ are shown in Fig.~\ref{fig:noise_model} (d).
-Additional insight into the contact configuration is provided by the contact history in Fig.~\ref{fig:noise_model} (e), where the conductance, plotted as a function of electrode displacement, indicates the formation of a short atomic chain of approximately 2\,\AA\;during the noise measurements.
+By adjusting $SP$ and $R$, the model quantitatively reproduces the measured excess noise versus bias for all contacts, as explicitly shown by the red line in Fig.~\ref{fig:noise_model} (b).
+The corresponding transmission functions underlying the 2CM for $SP=100\%$ and $R=3.13$ are shown in Fig.~\ref{fig:noise_model} (c).
+Additional insight into the contact configuration is provided by the contact history in Fig.~\ref{fig:noise_model} (d), where the conductance, plotted as a function of electrode displacement, indicates the formation of a short atomic chain of approximately 2\,\AA\;during the noise measurements.
 Upon further elongation, the junction can be stretched by additional $\sim$2.5\,\AA\;before entering the tunneling regime.

 The total displacement, together with the non-monotonic conductance evolution during stretching, supports the conclusion that oxygen is involved in the contact formation.

-Finally, after providing an additional argument for the involvement of two conduction channels, we revisit the Fano factor analysis and interpret it within the notation of the 2CM.
+Finally, after having provided the above additional argument for the involvement of two conduction channels, we revisit the Fano factor analysis of all junctions and interpret it within the notation of the 2CM.
 For fixed combinations of $SP$ and $R$ and assuming $G=G_0 T(E)$, an array of $F(G)$ curves can be calculated.
-In the range $G < G_0$, these curves form straight lines, such as the one indicated by the colored marker symbols in Fig. \ref{fig:noise_model} (f), which confirm the expected anticorrelation between $F$ and SP.
-Most data points lie below the upper limit of maximum noise (gray line), where the conductance would be carried by two equivalent spin degenerate channels.
-These observations consistently underlines the two-channel picture in Cu$_x$O atomic junction.
+In the range $G < G_0$, these curves form straight lines, such as the one indicated by the colored marker symbols in Fig.~\ref{fig:noise_model} (f), which confirm the expected anticorrelation between $F$ and SP.
+Most data points lie below the upper limit of maximum noise (gray line), where the conductance would be carried by two equivalent spin degenerate channels These observations consistently underline the two-channel picture in Cu$_x$O atomic junction.